Positives for ZIM Integrated Shipping Services Ltd. (ZIM) as stock gains in recent trading

-ZIM Integrated Shipping Services Ltd. (NYSE: ZIM) is -51.07% lower on its value in year-to-date trading and has touched a low of $28.46 and a high of $91.23 in the current 52-week trading range.
+ZIM Integrated Shipping Services Ltd. (NYSE: ZIM) is -59.00% lower on its value in year-to-date trading and has touched a low of $23.96 and a high of $91.23 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The ZIM stock was last observed hovering at around $28.74 in the last trading session, with the day’s gains setting it 0.06% off its average median price target of $51.50 for the next 12 months.
-It is also 64.0% off the consensus price target high of $80.00 offered by 7 analysts, but current levels are 4.0% higher than the price target low of $30.00 for the same period.
+The ZIM stock was last observed hovering at around $24.87 in the last trading session, with the day’s loss setting it -0.74% off its average median price target of $51.50 for the next 12 months.
+It is also 69.84% off the consensus price target high of $80.00 offered by analysts, but current levels are 19.57% higher than the price target low of $30.00 for the same period.

 Top 5 Cheap Stocks to Own Right Now